Choudoufuhezi/2800-202510-DTC12/README.md

 ## Installation & Setup

 ### 1. Prerequisites
+1. Create a file called .env in root and add the contents from passwords.txt.
-Make sure you have the following installed:
+2. Make sure you have the following installed:
 - Python 3.7+

 ### 2. Setup Instructions